Dm1998/Dm1998/README.md

 - 👋 Hi, I’m @Dm1998
-- 👀 I’m interested in software engineering and verification.
-- 🌱 I’m currently studying Electrical Engineering with MSc in Electronics and Information Systems Technology.
+- 🌱 I’m currently working as Verification Engineering
+- 📚 MSc Degree in Electronics and Information Systems Technology.
-- 📚 I'm also currently working on my thesis; a Random Instrucion Generator for RISC-V processors.
 - ✈️🏀 A trip enthusiast and basketball lover.
-- 📫 email: dimitris_mylonidis@hotmail.com
+- 📫 email: mylonidis.dimitris@gmail.com

 <!---
 Dm1998/Dm1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.